Client = You

 Each Client acting as PIC must ensure their passengers have completed the Pilot Rise, LLC waiver: https://pilotrise.com/sign-waiver/ All Clients are responsible for their own passengers.
 If a passenger causes damage or steals items, the pilot will be responsible to pay for damages.
 Getting their passenger to pay them is their own responsibility.

 Each Client must follow the operating handbook for each aircraft.

 The Client must follow FAA Regulations and all other relative regulations.

 Pilots must leave the hangar key in the lockbox, and must return the aircraft keys after each flight.
 Failing to do so may result in a fee.

 Each pilot must ensure each aircraft is secure before leaving the aircraft.
-This includes visiting other airport.
-Do not forget to chalk the aircraft, lock the controls, put up window shades, lock the doors, and take the keys.
+This includes visiting other airports.
+Do not forget to chock the aircraft, lock the controls, put up window shades, lock the doors, and take the keys.

 Each pilot is responsible for finding damages on the aircraft before each flight and reporting them to the Operator.
 The Client is responsible for any damage caused which is not by natural causes which were not preventable by due diligence.
 When with an instructor and the instructor causes damages to the aircraft, then the instructor would be responsible for the damages.

-Each pilot must ensure they have all their pilot documents including a valid medical, their pilot certificate, photo ID, and any applicable endorsements applicable for their flight or operation.
+Each pilot must ensure they have all their pilot documents including a valid medical, pilot certificate, photo ID, and any applicable endorsements applicable for their flight or operation.

 Alcohol and Drugs:

 Pilots may not fly under the influence of alcohol or any drugs and must follow all FAA regulations.
 They also may not take any drugs or alcohol on the flight.
 Also, all passengers must be sober for their own safety.

 For Hire Operations:

 Pilots may not conduct any for-hire operations without prior approval from Pilot Rise.